 Please use this identifier to cite or link to this item:

 |Title:||ITAL 201-01, Intermediate Italian, Fall 2006|

 |Authors:||Mutzi, Angela Balducci|

 |Series/Report no.:||Syllabi Crn|

+|Abstract:||This course is designed to enable students to become proficient in all four language skills: listening, reading, speaking and writing.
+By reviewing and expanding on all important grammatical structures, the course will focus on using the language actively and creatively in meaningful context.
+To achieve these goals, grammar and vocabulary will be taught for their communicative value and not as ends in themselves.
+This course is also designed to enable students to become more familiar with, understand, and appreciate the history, culture, and life-style of contemporary Italy and the Italian speaking world today.
 In addition, students will have the opportunity to get acquainted with the works of some of the most outstanding Italian authors and read life account and anecdotes about famous Italians such as: Michelangelo, Leonardo da Vinci, Marco Polo, Dante Alighieri, Guglielmo Marconi, Giuseppe Verdi, Cristoforo Colombo, Giovanni Boccaccio, etc.|

 |Description:||This syllabus was submitted to the Rhodes College Office of Academic Affairs by the instructor.|

 |Appears in Collections:||Italian.
-Syllabi.|
+Syllabi|

-Items in DLynx are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.